 For beginners, getting a synthesizer where you have to start every sound you create from scratch might not be the best option (i.e: Korg MS-20 mini).
 All the synthesizers that can be found on our list are versatile in terms of electronic music sub-genres (ranging from dance music to electronica or techno), although some of them are limited in terms of sound design.
 This can be due to a limited number voices or lacking creative features.

-However, if you want to learn more about the best cheapest synths, we would strongly recommend you to read a full review about this category of products.
+However, if you want to learn more about the best cheapest synths, we would strongly recommend you to read a full review of this category of products.
 Notwithstanding, the other synths we listed are also worth looking into.
 For instance, the Korg Volca Keys and Korg Volca Bass make capable synthesizers that are good at delivering what they specialize in (Keys & Bass).
 The Korg MS 20-mini and the Arturia Microbrute are great analog and vintage synthesizers.
 The Korg microKORG offers the most extensive palette of quality built-in sounds with restricted tweaking possibilities.
 To conclude, if our article made you make your choice, we also wrote a review about some necessary accessories and equipment for synthesizers.